HarperDB/documentation/docs/developers/operations-api/clustering.md

 ---

 ## Add Node
 Registers an additional HarperDB instance with associated subscriptions.
-Learn more about HarperDB clustering here: https://harperdb.io/docs/clustering/.
+Learn more about [HarperDB clustering here](../clustering/README.md).

 _Operation is restricted to super_user roles only_